Tamale Presby students appeal for library

-Some students of Tamale Presbyterian Junior High School have appealed to authorities for a library to support their reading skills.
+Some students of Tamale Presbyterian Junior High School have appealed to authorities for a library at their school to support their reading skills.

 They said the library at the school would ensure the availability of different reading materials to instil the culture of reading in them and expand their knowledge.